2011 Lexus RX 450h Expert Review:Autoblog

 The RX 450h is offered in front-wheel drive or all-wheel drive, but the all-wheel-drive system is different; it incorporates a separate rear electric motor to power the rear wheels.
 Because it is a hybrid, the transmission is a continuously variable automatic and the brakes are different due to the need to regenerate electricity.
 And there are a few packaging and styling differences to consider when making a decision between the two.
 Because of the addition of electric motors, the RX 450h has 20 more horsepower than the RX 350, which compensate for a weight penalty of about 300 pounds.

 The hybrid can drive in three modes: Normal, Eco for best mileage, and EV Mode which allows the vehicle to operate on battery only.
 Lexus tech sources estimate the EV-only mode operating distance at about a mile.
-The EV feature is aimed at allowing the RX to be used as an electric car in closed urban areas where internal combustion engines are banned altogether, such as in Europe.
+The EV feature is aimed at allowing the RX to be used as an electric car in closed urban areas where internal combustion engines are banned altogether, such as in parts of some European cities.

 This third-generation Lexus RX has been updated in dozens of ways to make it more efficient, more comfortable, and broadly more advanced than the previous generation.
 It's quieter, safer, and more driver-friendly.
 And in our opinion, better looking as well.
-If you like the current RX 330, you'll love the Lexus RX 350.
 It's a good choice for people who don't tow much or need to move more than five at time.
 The RX 450h offers a clear step forward in hybrid technology.

-John Stewart filed this report to NewCarTestDrive.com from Sonoma, California.
+NewCarTestDrive.com correspondent John Stewart filed this report from southern California.
+John F. Katz also reported from south-central Pennsylvania.